Besaids/WWM-Helper/src/README.md

     - **Daily** tab – daily tasks with core vs optional sections.
     - **Weekly** tab – weekly tasks.
   - A small **Freeplay ideas** section for “do when you feel like it” tasks.
-  - Persists completed state across sessions.
+  - Persists completed state across sessions using shared storage helpers.

 **Behaviour:**